api-platform/docs/core/deprecations.md

 types or operations that will be removed at some point.

 Most modern API formats including [JSON-LD / Hydra](content-negotiation.md), [GraphQL](graphql.md) and [OpenAPI](swagger.md)
-allow to mark resources types, operations or fields as deprecated.
+allow you to mark resources types, operations or fields as deprecated.

 ## Deprecating Resource Classes, Operations and Properties